 I currently live in the woods on an island with my gorgeous wife, Lisa, and some little rat friends.
 And I’ve also got a few more tattoos than you do.

 For anything not web design related, email me here.
-For web design projects, they start at $9,000 and I'm not considering new ones until mid-May.
+For web design projects, they start at $9,000 and I'm currently booked until September 2015.
 I am currently not doing interviews or podcasts as I'm busy working hard on client work and products.

 A few of my published articles: